-It is different than chemical fertilizers which give the immediate boost in the fertility of the soil but then declines quickly.
+It is different than chemical fertilizers which give an immediate boost in the fertility of the soil but then decline quickly.

-It diverts the items you have to throw in the landfill which cost money.
-By recycling waste at home, you will have less thing to dump in landfill which means lower landfill bill.
+It diverts the items you have to throw in the landfill which costs money.
+By recycling waste at home, you will have fewer things to dump in landfills which means lower landfill bills.

 Prevent Soil Erosion

-Composting allows the plants to spread its roots to much longer distance.
-These roots act as a barrier and compact the soil density which reduces the soil erosion.
+Composting allows the plants to spread their roots too much longer distances.
+These roots act as a barrier and compact the soil density which reduces soil erosion.